OctopusDeploy/blog/blog/2019-08/devops-days-london/index.md

 There is still time to register!
 You can use the code _**DODL19_OCTOPUS20**_ to get a 20% discount, and you can register [here](https://devopsdays.org/events/2019-london/registration/).

 If you’re already coming, be sure to say hi to the team, and grab some stickers.
-We have some Octopus T-Shirts to give away to, so get in early!
+We have some Octopus T-Shirts to give away too, so get in early!